slowanimals/Nomad/README.md

 - Thumbnail generation via Pillow to show image previews
    - Thumbnail folder is automatically deleted and repopulated whenever map is regenerating

+## Idea
+I wanted to build a desktop app that uses images from your travels to help visualize all of your trips on one map.
+I also wanted to learn how network graphs work for mapping apps, so I learned how to work with OSMnx to work with coordinates in order to construct visual paths.

+## Tech Stack
+- OSMnx
+- Folium
+- Exifread
+- Pillow
+- Python
+- Flask
+- PyFladesk
+- HTML5
+- CSS3

 ## Features I'm Working On
 - Toggle custom colors for polylines
 - Enter descriptions for trips